 In October 2012, we were named as a defendant in a purported class-action lawsuit in the U.S. District Court for the Central District of California (Saavedra et al v.
 Eli Lilly and Company) involving Cymbalta.
 The plaintiffs, purporting to represent a class of all persons within the U.S. who purchased and/or paid for Cymbalta, asserted claims under the consumer protection statutes of four states, California, Massachusetts, Missouri, and New York, and sought declaratory, injunctive, and monetary relief for various alleged economic injuries arising from discontinuing treatment with Cymbalta.
 In December 2014, the district court denied the plaintiffs' motion for class certification.
 Plaintiffs filed a petition with the U.S. Court of Appeals for the Ninth Circuit requesting permission to file an interlocutory appeal of the denial of class certification, which was denied.
 Plaintiffs filed a second motion for certification under the consumer protection acts of New York and Massachusetts.
 The district court denied that motion for class certification in July 2015.
 The district court dismissed the suit and plaintiffs are appealing to the U.S. Court of Appeals for the Ninth Circuit.
+Oral argument is expected in late 2017.

-Additionally, we have been named in approximately 140 lawsuits involving approximately 1,470 plaintiffs filed in various federal and state courts alleging injuries arising from discontinuation of treatment with Cymbalta.
+We have been named in approximately 140 lawsuits involving approximately 1,470 plaintiffs filed in various federal and state courts alleging injuries arising from discontinuation of treatment with Cymbalta.
 Counsel for plaintiffs in the federal court proceedings filed a petition seeking to have then-filed cases and an unspecified number of future cases coordinated into a federal MDL in the U.S. District Court for the Central District of California.
 In December 2014, the Judicial Panel on Multidistrict Litigation (JPML) denied the plaintiffs' petition for creation of an MDL.
 Plaintiffs' counsel subsequently filed a second petition seeking MDL consolidation, which petition was denied by the JPML in October 2015.

-There have been approximately 40 individual and multi-plaintiff cases filed in California state court.
+Additionally, there have been approximately 40 individual and multi-plaintiff cases filed in California state court.
 Most of those cases have been centralized in a California Judicial Counsel Coordination Proceeding pending in Los Angeles.
 The first individual product liability cases were tried in August 2015 and resulted in defense verdicts against four plaintiffs.
-The plaintiff in one of those cases is appealing the verdict.
-The other plaintiffs in those cases will not be appealing the judgment.